-Abstract: The Japanese minimum wage system adopts the guidelines system.
-Under this system all prefectures are classified into several groups, with considering the regional social and economic conditions.
+The present Japanese minimum wage system adopts the guidelines system.
+Under this system all prefectures are classified into several groups.
 A standard of the rise of minimum wage width is also shown for each group, and the minimum wage of the prefecture is determined by referring the standard.
-Therefore, in which group each prefecture is ranked has an important economic and political implication, because it determines the regional minimum wage indirectly.
-In this paper, by adapting the more analytical and statistical technique than the method the current guideline depends on, we examine the validity of the current ranking system.
-It was shown that, under the guideline system, some prefectures are ranked more higher or lower than the real economic condition suggests.
+Therefore, in which group each prefecture is ranked has an important economical implication as well as political, because it determines the regional minimum wage indirectly.
+In this paper, by adapting the statistical technique that is more analytical than an arithmetic method now in use, we examine the validity of the current ranking system.
+It was shown an overestimation or underestimation are often caused, which results some prefectures are ranked more higher or lower than the real economic condition suggests.
 Furthermore, its influence on regional economy depends strongly on a skewness of the wage-income distribution.

-JEL classification: J31, J81, J82, R10 Keywords: minimum wage, guideline system, wage income distribution The guideline system of the Japanese minimum wage law and regional economy - Does it have a statistical validity? -
+JEL classification: J31, J81, J82, R10

+Keywords: minimum wage, guideline system, wage income distribution

-Atsuyuki Fukaura1
+I would like to express my great appreciation to Nagasaki Labor Bureau.
+Various documents and statistics provided were helpful very much.

-1. Introduction
+I. Introduction

 This paper is intended to examine the rationality of the guidelines system used in minimum wage system in Japan.
 According to the Minimum Wage Law, two kinds of minimum wages are introduced.
 One is the "regional minimum wage" which must be determined for all prefectures compulsorily and applied principally all workers in the region.
 The other is the "special minimum wage" applied to workers in the particular industry.
-It is set occasionally when the regional minimum wage is too low to induce workers into that industry.
+The special minimum wage is set occasionally when the regional minimum wage is too low to induce workers into that industry.
 For example, in Nagasaki, the special minimum wages are applied to the workers in shipbuilding, electronic device and general-purpose machine respectively.

-If we understand the wage as the reward of the labor supply, the wage must basically be determined through the labor market equilibrium.
-Then in the setting the minimum wage, many social aspects that affects the demand for and supply of labor must be reflected.
+If we understand the wage as the reword of the labor supply, the wage must basically be determined by the labor market condition.
+Then in the setting of the minimum wage, many social aspects that affects the demand for and supply of labor must be reflected.
 Therefore it seems to be natural that wage of the booming industry or of the high skilled worker is higher than the declining industry and low-skilled workers.
 In other words, the difference among workers, industries and prefectures is natural and simple consequences of the labor market equilibrium.

-On the other hand, in Japan, work is the one of the constitutional obligation of the citizen, and the citizen has the constitutional right to enjoy "the minimum standards of wholesome and cultured living".
+On the other hand, in Japan, work is the one of the constitutional obligation of the citizen and the same time, hence the citizen have the constitutional right to enjoy" the minimum standards of wholesome and cultured living ".
 From this point of view, the minimum wage must be enough to keep the minimum standard of the modernized society.

-Because the two minimum wages are practically determined through the negotiation between workers and the management, it is not easy to keep the consistency between the contradicting interests of both parties.
-Then to avoid the long-lasting negotiation, in Japan, prior to the determination of the regional minimum wage, the desirable and attainable level of the minimum wage are shown by the central committee, then the regional minimum wage is negotiated by referring this guideline, together with considering the local regional economic situation.
+Because the two minimum wages are determined through the negotiation between workers and the management, it is not easy to keep the consistency between the opposite interests of both parties.
+Then to avoid the long-lasting negotiation, in Japan, prior to the determination of the regional minimum wage, the desirable and attainable level of the minimum wage are shown by the central committee then the regional minimum wage is negotiated by referring this guideline, together with considering the local regional economic situation.
 In this sense the guideline works as the kind of anchor around which the wages are directed to eliminate the extreme difference between the local wage levels.
 We call this series of procedure as the guideline-system (Meyasu-system in Japanese).